Narrow down data#

 Extract and scope the results#

-# Extract and scope the result using the Model.results method
+# Extract and scope using Model.results

-disp_model = model_1.results.displacement(time_scoping=time_scoping_1, mesh_scoping=mesh_scoping_1).eval()
+disp_model = model_1.results.displacement(

-disp_op = ops.result.displacement(data_sources=ds_1, time_scoping=time_scoping_1, mesh_scoping=mesh_scoping_1).eval()
+disp_op = ops.result.displacement(

-print("Displacement from Model.results ", "\n", disp_model, "\n")
+print("Displacement from Model.results:", "\n", disp_model, "\n")

-print("Displacement from result.displacement operator", "\n", disp_op, "\n")
+print("Displacement from result.displacement operator:", "\n", disp_op, "\n")

-Displacement from Model.results
+Displacement from Model.results:

 DPF displacement(s)Fields Container